ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 obsolescence is likely to occur first.

-The timescale, in addition to any other time-sensitive information, MUST be sufficient to calculate representations of both UTC and TAI.
+The timescale, in addition to any other time-sensitive information, MUST be sufficient to calculate representations of both UTC and TAI {{TF.460-6}}.
 Through extensions the protocol SHOULD support additional timescale representations outside of the main specification, and all transmissions of time data SHALL indicate the timescale in use.

 ## Leap seconds